Reterno12/ODS_course/README.md

 # ODS_course
-My assignments for ODS course
+In this repository you will see only my assignments for the course and kaggle competitions code